 '''

 data bindata;

 do i=1 to 1000;

 x=rannorm(1);

 output;

 end;

 run;

 proc rank data=bindata out=rankout group=8;

 var x;

 ranks rank_x;

 run;

+ods graphics on;

-proc univariate data=rankout plot;
+proc univariate data=rankout;

 var rank_x;

 histogram;

 run;

 '''

 These statements create a data set that contains 1,000 observations, each generated from a random normal distribution.
-The histogram for this data set is shown in Figure 3.1.
+The histogram for this data set is shown in Figure 4.1.

-Figure 3.1 Histogram for Rank X
+Figure 4.1 Histogram for Rank X

 The pseudo-quantile binning method in the HPBIN procedure can achieve a similar result by using far less computation time.
-In this case, the time complexity is C \ O(n), where C is a constant and n is the number of observations.
+In this case, the time complexity is C O(n), where C is a constant and n is the number of observations.
 When the algorithm runs on the grid, the total amount of computation time is much less.
-For example, if a cluster has 32 nodes and each node has 24 shared-memory CPUs, then the time complexity is (C \ O(n))/(32 \ 24).
+For example, if a cluster has 32 nodes and each node has 24 shared-memory CPUs, then the time complexity is (C O(n))/(32 24).

-The following statements bin the data by using the PSEUDO\QUANTILE option in the PROC HPBIN statement and generate the histogram for the binning output data.
-(See Figure 3.2.)
-This histogram is similar to the one in Figure 3.1.
+The following statements bin the data by using the PSEUDO_QUANTILE option in the PROC HPBIN statement and generate the histogram for the binning output data.
+(See Figure 4.2.)
+This histogram is similar to the one in Figure 4.1.

 '''

 proc hpbin data=bindata output=binout numbin=8 pseudo_quantile;

 input x;

 run;

+ods graphics on;

-proc univariate data=binout plot;
+proc univariate data=binout;

 var bin_x;

 histogram;

 run;

 '''

-Figure 3.2 Histogram for Binning X
+Figure 4.2 Histogram for Binning X